 The Revised Energy Conservation Act established in June 2022 puts an emphasis on shift to non-fossil energy by business operators.
 It demands a higher use ratio of non-fossil energy as to energy used at the factories, etc. In addition, it demands business operators greater than a certain scale to prepare a medium- and long-term plan for shift to non-fossil energy.

-A guide use ratio of non-fossil energy is specified for energy-intensive industries such as steel industry, chemical industry, cement manufacturing industry, paper industry and automobile manufacturing industry.
+The target of usage-ratio of non-fossil energy are specified for energy-intensive industries such as steel industry, chemical industry, cement manufacturing industry, paper industry and automobile manufacturing industry.
 Each business operator sets a goal based on the guide ratio and reports annual progress to the national government.
 If shift to non-fossil energy leaves a lot to be desired based on the guide and each business operator’s goal, there will be recommendations or publications by the national government.

 So far, the Working Group has had a policy to specify the FY2030 guide non-fossil ratio of electricity used by the automobile manufacturing industry to be 59% combining externally procured and self-generated power.
 This time, it has been also decided to apply an identical guide to electric furnace manufacturers.